-Promise Academy has health centers located at 35 East 125th and 245 West 129th, led by nurse practitioners.
-The health clinics and nurses promote optimal student wellness by collaborating with school personnel and families to ensure that health needs are met.
-The nurses provide first aid on site and make referrals to outside providers for follow-up care when necessary.
+HCZ Promise Academy has health centers at 35 East 125th and 245 West 129th, led by nurse practitioners.
+The health clinics and nurses promote optimal student wellness by collaborating with school personnel and families to meet health needs.
+The nurses provide on-site first aid and make referrals to outside providers for follow-up care when necessary.

-The nurses administer medications and treatments to students in compliance with state regulations (see Medication Administration in school below).
-With parental consent and documentation, scholars may receive over the counter or prescription medication from the health clinic or nurses.
+The nurses administer medications and treatments to scholars in compliance with state regulations (see "Medication Administration in School" section below).
+Scholars may receive over-the-counter or prescription medication from the health clinic or nurses with parental consent and documentation.

 Nurses can assist families in obtaining health care for their school-aged children.
-The school nurse provides information to parents without insurance regarding available programs and services including Medicaid, Child Health Plus, and dental health services.
+The school nurse informs parents without insurance about available programs and services, including Medicaid, Child Health Plus, and dental health services.